 Boise State University has an excellent women's intercollegiate program which includes seven sports.
-As a member of the Big Sky Athletic Conference Boise State University competes in cross country and volleyball in the fall; gymnastics, basketball, and indoor track and field in the winter; tennis and outdoor track and field in the spring.
+The University competes as a member of the Big Sky Athletic Conference in cross country and volleyball in the fall; basketball and indoor track & field in the winter; tennis and outdoor track & field in the spring.
+The University competes in the Western Athletic Conference in gymnastics in the winter.
 Each sport holds a conference championship at the end of the regular season and qualified teams plus individual champions frequently proceed from there to the national championships.
 A special effort is made to include all women interested in competition.
 Women desiring to become members of one or more of these teams should contact the coach as early as possible to receive information concerning practice schedules.